rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/simple-examples/partitions_now.md

 sql: SELECT {{ .partition.num }} AS num, now() AS inserted_on
 ```

-In this simple example, we set up 10 splits [range(0,10)] that have a single row with the same now() function as defined earlier.
+In this simple example, we set up 10 partitions [range(0,10)] that have a single row with the same now() function as defined earlier.
 To confirm this we can run the following:

 ```bash
 rill project partitions partitions_range --local